Pearlman Hall, 207

 ProfileSara Shostak is Associate Professor of Sociology and Chair of the Health: Science, Society, and Policy Program.
 Her research and teaching interests include the sociology of health and illness, science and technology studies, and environmental sociology.
 Across these domains, she focuses on how to understand - and address - inequalities in health.

 Professor Shostak is the author of Exposed Science: Genes, the Environment, and the Politics of Population Health (University of California Press, 2013).
 She served as an associate editor of a special issue of the American Journal of Sociology focused on how sociologists can use genetic information as a lever to illuminate dimensions of social organization and complex social processes, thereby advancing sociological theory and research methods.
 She leads the qualitative research component of a NINDS funded study of psychosocial dimensions of genetic information in the epilepsies.
-She recently has begun an ethnographic project focused on urban agriculture in New England cities.

 Her research and teaching have been supported by the National Science Foundation, the National Institutes of Health, the Robert Wood Johnson Foundation, the ASA Teaching Enhancement Fund, the Epilepsy Foundation, and the University of California Toxic Substances Research and Teaching Program, among others